Sorry, you need to enable JavaScript to visit this website.

 Mechanism of Action

-- PF-07799933 binds to and inhibits BRAF Class I mutants (activated, monomeric V600 mutations), BRAF Class II mutants (activated, dimeric mutations), and BRAF Class III mutants (loss-of-function mutations that transactivate wildtype BRAF heterodimers) and has the potential to treat tumors with these de novo and acquired mutations in the BRAF gene.
+• PF-07799933 has shown to bind and inhibit BRAF Class I mutants (activated, monomeric V600 mutations), BRAF Class II mutants (activated, dimeric mutations), and BRAF Class III mutants (loss-of-function mutations that transactivate wildtype BRAF heterodimers)

-- PF-07799933 is highly selective for inhibition of only BRAF, which provides a wide therapeutic safety index that allows for maximal target coverage and tolerability
+• PF-07799933 is selective for inhibition of mutated BRAF, which may contribute to a favorable therapeutic safety profile

 Inhibition